cpmalenab/data-portfolio/_pages/data_portfolio.md

 ### Summary

-* Utilized web scraping techniques to systematically gather comprehensive data on board games from [BoardGameGeek](https://boardgamegeek.com/browse/boardgame), leveraging the [BGG API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to collect features including statistics, classifications, and rankings.
+* Utilized the [BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to systematically gather comprehensive data on board games and collect features including statistics, classifications, and rankings.
 * Architected an end-to-end data processing pipeline using **AWS**, orchestrating tasks from initial data ingestion through storage in data lake.
 * Conducted an extensive **Exploratory Data Analysis** to identify underlying trends, feature dependencies, and correlations within the dataset, providing invaluable insights for subsequent modeling.
 * Developed a **content-based recommendation model** using Inverse-Document Frequency (IDF) to find similar games based on mechanics and categories of each board game.